ktanushree/getpolicyinfo/README.md

 This utility is used to download details about Prisma SDWAN policies and the rules.

 #### Synopsis
-This script can be used to understand all the policies (Security, Path, QoS & NAT) and the corresponding rule definition.
+This script can be used to understand all the security policies and the corresponding rule definitions.
 It downloads the policy details in a CSV.

 #### Note Version 1 only supports retrieval of Security Policies.